proxytranslation/user-docs/quoting.md

 ![Add project](/img/add-discovery.png)

 The **Start discovering automatically** option is selected by default.<br>***Discovery*** is the preliminary assessment of the website, without storing the website content.
 This process starts from the URL you specified, scans all the pages, follows all links, and returns the URL list of the visited pages, together with the wordcount and repetition rates.
 As Discovery costs 1EUR per thousand pages, you may want to disable automatic discovery.
 You can run discovery manually at any later time.
 You can disable automatic discovery by removing the check mark.
 You can also select **Process pages in source language only** to restrict translatable pages; this feature is particularly useful for websites where content in different languages is mixed, without clear language distinction in the URL.
 Before using this option for the first time, you have to set up the Google Translate API by clicking on the link there.
-Please note that Google Translate API is available only as a paid service, and you need your own account.
+***Please note that Google Translate API is available only as a paid service, and you need your own account.***

+**If you don't have a Google Translate API subscription, and the content is mixed, all content will be discovered and treated as if it was in the project source language.**

 You can also use **Advanced options** to refine discovery.
 These include:
 - **Check if the domain redirects to another domain** - when creating the project, Easyling will first check for redirections.
 By disabling this option, you can force the creation of the project tot he domain you specify, regardless of its existence or redirection settings.
 However, the root page (`/`) will not be added by default!
 - **Include pages only starting with** - here you can limit discovery to a specific set of pages, like company  or contact information, services, products, etc. You can remove or add pages at any later stage, and you can remove this restriction as well.
 - **Ignore these paths** - here you can exclude pages that you don't want to be assessed, like blog, forum and news entries.
 These are typical examples of pages where an enormous amount of irrelevant or outdated information can accumulate as years pass.
 Any page excluded here, upon project creation, can later be included in the project, if needed.
-- **Provide custom SRX file** - easyling uses its own language-specific segmentation rules, but you also have the option to use your preferred rules, by uploading your own [.SRX file](https://en.wikipedia.org/wiki/Segmentation_Rules_eXchange).
+- **Provide custom SRX file** - Easyling uses its own language-specific segmentation rules, but you also have the option to use your preferred rules, by uploading your own [.SRX file](https://en.wikipedia.org/wiki/Segmentation_Rules_eXchange).
 Please note that segmentation rules can't be modified once the project is created.

 #### Advanced options in the Add Project dialog